 Sara Trillo: Artist Statement

-I use my immediate environment to locate and make objects, paintings and narratives to which I hope to ascribe a form of mythical cultural belief.
-A desire to collage fragments together to generate a new meaning has always been at the core of my practice, whether this be found materials, layers of paint, or snatches of text.
-Likewise, in working on projects with public participation, I set up an overriding fictional structure-a newspaper, a fortune telling dog, a trolley-laboratory-in which I act as a puppet master attempting to bring all the diverse elements together.
+I have always used specific environments to locate research, drawing on archaeological, geographical and historical references to form objects, paintings and narratives to which I hope to ascribe a form of mythical cultural belief.
+A desire to collage fragments together to generate a new meaning is always at the core of my practice, whether this be found materials, layers of paint, or snatches of text.
+Likewise, in working on projects with public participation, I set up an overriding fictional structure in which I act as a puppet master, attempting to bring all the diverse collaborative elements together.

 Lines inspired by floorboard contours as below.
 Painted with different clays/ink/shellac